 Interviewers typically refer back to your personal statement in some of your interviews, and acing questions on it can be an easy way to gain points and confidence at the start.
 Make sure you can share your thoughts on the books or resources you’ve included.
 It’s great to reference wider reading in your Personal Statement in order to demonstrate interest in the subject – just don’t forget to brush up on key points before the interview; it will be very clear to the panel if you haven’t actually read the book or article!

 Practise, Practise, Practise

 Approach a teacher or medical professional (work experience contacts can be helpful here) and ask them to give you a mock interview.
 Make sure they know what type of interview you are expecting, but don’t give them a question list - you must be able to think on your feet.

 Try to be natural

 This is easier said than done, however there is such a thing as over-preparing!
 Remember your interview is a conversation, and not just an opportunity to share points you have memorised beforehand.
 Think about a few key points you might answer to commonly asked questions, but don’t learn full sentences by heart.
 Memorising answers also puts you at risk of answering the question you wish they had asked, rather than the question you were actually asked!

 At the interview

-First of all, don’t panic!
+Don’t panic!
 Remember that the interviewers are trying to find future doctors, and that above all they want to find out more about you and your attributes.
 Don’t act like somebody else – just be yourself.
-With that in mind, there are many things you can do to improve your chances:
+With that in mind, there are a few things you can do to improve your chances:

-- Give yourself plenty of time to get there and make sure you know where you’re going.
+Give yourself plenty of time to get there and make sure you know where you’re going.
 You don’t want to arrive late.
 Apart from impacting the interview times for the university, it can make you feel stressed, and you won’t be able to represent yourself to the best of your ability.